 The park itself has a lot of great features—it’s got plenty of trails for hiking and biking, a campground where you can stay overnight if you want to see everything in the park without having to drive back and forth each day, and a visitor center where you can learn more about what makes this place so unique.

-You might think that Itasca State Park would be full of tourists all year round, but it’s one of those places people tend to visit when looking for peace and quiet.
+You might think that Itasca State Park would be full of tourists all year round, but people tend to visit it when looking for peace.
 That’s because there isn’t much going on here except nature—there aren’t any big attractions like roller coasters, theme parks, or other things that attract crowds.

 Related Minnesota Guides